Corabia: History

-Beneath Corabia, around the former village of Celei, lie the remains of Sucidava, an old Dacian and Roman town and fortress.
+Beneath Corabia, around the former village of Celei, lie the remains of Sucidava, an ancient Dacian and Daco-Roman town and fortress.
 Near the town, Emperor Constantine the Great built the longest European bridge over the Danube (2437 m).
 The bridge was destroyed during the Avar invasions, probably in the 7th century.
 The ruins also contain an old Roman bath and an old basilica.
 The name Corabia reflects the fact that the new settlement was built from the remains of a wrecked Genoan ship (corabia is the Romanian language term for "sailing ship", specifically used for "galley").
 It became a thriving port in the 1880s.

 Under the communist regime, Corabia developed as a considerable manufacturing town, with a sugar mill, furniture factory, tannery, a fiber manufacturing plant, and various other facilities.
 However, in more recent times the town's population has dwindled.
 Many inhabitants have migrated to larger towns in the wake of the closure of many of Corabia's factories.